Clark County health officials release data for vaccines per zip code

 "I know the zip codes well.
 I am alarmed at what I'm seeing," Sisolak said last Friday.

 The SNHD released the following map on Wednesday.
-It's a contrast to case numbers: several zip codes, mostly in the Northwest Valley, have had the highest case counts since the start of the pandemic.
+It's a contrast to case numbers: several zip codes, mostly in northwest Las Vegas, have had the highest case counts since the start of the pandemic.

-Across the Valley, different pop-up vaccination clinics have begun to reach minority communities that may not be able to access the large megasites at Cashman Center and the Las Vegas Convention Center.
+Across the Las Vegas, different pop-up vaccination clinics have begun to reach minority communities that may not be able to access the large mega sites at Cashman Center and the Las Vegas Convention Center.

 The Southern Nevada Health District promises pop-up sites in targeted zip codes exclusively for those residents, when the vaccine rollout ramps up.
 Supply continues to be an issue for Clark County and Nevada.

-Organization Puentes hopes to bring a pop-up clinic to the 89110 neighborhood.
+Puentes is an organization hoping to bring a pop-up clinic to the 89110 neighborhood.
 The organization connects people and Latino families in struggling communities with social and medical services.

 "89110 has had the highest case count from the beginning.
 What is lacking here are clinics, community resources," Guy Girardin said, helping with vaccine education among community members.